JimGalasyn/JimGalasyn.github.io/pages/ksql/docs/developer-guide/udf.md

 Note
 :::

-Tabular functions, which take one input row and return *N* output values, aren\'t supported.
+>Tabular functions, which take one input row and return *N* output values, aren't supported.
 :::

 Implement a Custom Function